GuSheng107/memory-governance/README.md

 ## Read Order

-Load only what the task needs, in this order:
+After opening this file, continue in this order:

 1. `operations.md`
 2. `memory.md`
-3. `corrections.md` when recent fixes, failures, or follow-up corrections may matter
+3. `corrections.md`
 4. `learning.md` when deciding whether something should be written or promoted
 5. Check whether the project root contains `.ai-memory/`
-6. If present, read `.ai-memory/memory.md`
+6. If `.ai-memory/` is present, verify that both `.ai-memory/memory.md` and `.ai-memory/corrections.md` exist
+7. If both files exist, read `.ai-memory/memory.md`
-7. If present, read `.ai-memory/corrections.md`
+8. If both files exist, read `.ai-memory/corrections.md`
+9. If the directory exists but either file is missing, treat project memory as partially initialized and ask before repairing it

 Keep this precedence: